Mouleshwar3238/UG_FY_Project/README.md

-# UG_FY_Project - Lithium-Ion Battery SoC Prediction Using Deep Learning
+# Lithium-Ion Battery SoC Prediction Using Deep Learning
 Designed Vanilla RNN, LSTM and GRU models to predict the state of charge of a lithium-ion battery used in an EV.

 ## Dataset Description